A concise, evidence-based medical tool that saves you money

 This is a series of posts between myself and Steven Novella, MD, who writes for Neurologica, a science communication blog.
 I fired the first shot, as posted previously on this blog (I will put a link to it here for your convenience).
 He responded to my first post (link here).
 I will post my most recent response below.
 Hi Steve, and thank you for your timely response, and for even considering hosting this debate.
 There has been, and continues to […]

 Why do people distrust doctors?
 I’m not talking about all people.
 But a lot of people.
 And it’s growing.
-I have now been practicing medicine for about 20 years now.
-I’ve practiced in the upper midwest, the southwest, and now the mid south region of the U.S. And I’ve talked to a lot of people over those years.
-My perception is that people are generally starting to distrust us as a profession of doctors, much more than in years past. […]
+I have been practicing medicine for about 20 years now.
+I’ve practiced in the upper Midwest, the southwest, and now the mid south region of the U.S. And I’ve talked to a lot of people over those years.
+My perception is that people are generally starting to distrust us as a profession of doctors, much more than in years past.
+What […]

 I heard back from JAMA and unsurprisingly, they will not be publishing my letter.
 Here is their response: Dear Dr Hastings: Thank you for your recent letter to the editor.
 Unfortunately, because of the many submissions we receive and our space limitations in the Letters section, we are unable to publish your letter in JAMA.
 After considering the opinions of our editorial staff, we determined your letter did not receive a high enough priority rating for publication in JAMA.
 We […]